NBISweden/data-submission-documentation/ENA/BGE-Crayfish/README.md

 ```
 * Since it *is* possible to submit all at once, I will wait until I have all HiC metadata before I submit for real.

-* The xml script is not fully funtioning, insert size for paired reads is missing, and read_type 'sample_barcode' should likely be added to HiFi data, hence these needs to be added manually in the output run xmls for now.
+* The xml script is not fully functioning, insert size for paired reads is missing, and read_type 'sample_barcode' should likely be added to HiFi data, hence these needs to be added manually in the output run xmls for now.